apache/drill/_docs/configure-drill/securing-drill/080-configuring-plain-authentication.md

 ## Connecting with BI Tools

 To connect to a Drill from a BI tool, such as Tableau, the ODBC driver prompts you for the authentication type, username, and password.
-For PAM, select **Basic Authenticatio**n in the Authentication Type drop-down menu.
+For PAM, select **Basic Authentication** in the Authentication Type drop-down menu.

 ![User Auth BI Tools](http://i.imgur.com/J5X1Tds.png)